- Release Date: Dec 31, 2024

 The Warlord of the Steppes

 Book 5 of S.M.
-Stirling’s “Tales from the Black Chamber” series, to be published in 2022.
+Stirling’s “Tales from the Black Chamber” series.

 These books are set in a world where Theodore Roosevelt became president of the U.S.A. in 1912, and features a covert-ops organization named “The Black Chamber”.